Give. Grow. Grant.

-The Increase Fund is a donor-advised fund.
-It is designed for donors who want their funds to be actively invested in the market.
-Like any donor-advised fund, the donor recommends grants at their pace and can even identify a specific ministry purpose when opening the account.
-Unlike the Advise & Consult Fund ® , the Increase Fund is credited with investment gains or losses, and is subject to a small charge for administrative costs.
+The Increase Fund is a donor-advised fund designed for donors who want their funds to be actively invested in the market for growth.
+As with the Advise & Consult Funds, donors to Increase Funds recommend grants at their pace.
+Unlike the Advise & Consult Fund ® , the Increase Fund can rise (or sometimes fall) with investment performance, and is subject to a small charge for administrative costs.

 Reduce Your Taxes

 Maximize the charitable deduction and tax savings by giving and deducting in the year of the corresponding income.
 And when you give appreciated assets (public stocks, bonds, mutual funds, private business interests such as S corp stock and LLC units, real estate) to your fund rather than cash, you further greatly reduce taxes by both excluding capital gains and taking an income tax deduction for full market value.
 Capital gains and income tax reduction means you can give more – out of your tax bill rather than your personal income and estate.

 As the donor to an Increase Fund, you not only may choose when to make grants and the charities to receive them, but also may choose from a number of options for investing the fund.
 These include several Foundation-curated investment strategies, and, for larger accounts, your own recommended investment manager.